 Many of the paintings begin with landscape imagery, which provides an organic base.
 Paint and glazes are applied; inscribed lines, sanding, and scraping work the surface to further describe or dissolve detail.
 Onto this foundation, I experiment with layering multiple transcribed patterns.
 The designs intertwine, creating pathways and captured shapes that recede, float, or compress space.

 The resulting mandala-like images act as radiant structures.
-Some are still and contemplative.
-Others gain momentum and slowly pulsate with kaleidoscopic energy.
-All of the patterns explored are infinitely extendable - without beginnings or endings, and present a continuous rhythm to quiet the mind.
+Some are still and contemplative, others subtly pulsate with kaleidoscopic energy.
+Becoming infinity fields of natural repetition, the paintings present a continuous rhythm to quiet the mind.